s1290144/Trello-team-A/README.md

 Program changes to solve the problem:

-At fast, I tried to run the program taken from github with the dataset, but it did not output any error messages.
+At first, I tried to run the program taken from github with the dataset, but it did not output any error messages.
 However, there was no output either.

 (1) I changed [open("childrenStory.txt").read()] to [open("childrenStory.txt","r")] in line 527 of the program.
 But, there was no output and no error messages.